Parents and Family as Partners

 Is your student on the right path to ensure on-time graduation?
 Here's the degree evaluation tool you can recommend for them, available in their Banner self-service menu.

 Before Contacting Us

 Be sure to ask your student to get in touch with the appropriate faculty or staff member to start the discussion prior to contacting us.
-If your student doesn't know where to begin, the Dean of Student Experience, Nadine Shardlow, is available as a starting point.
+If your student doesn't know where to begin, the Dean of Student Experience, Thomas Orrange, is available as a starting point.

 The University is required to abide by the Family Educational Rights and Privacy Act (FERPA) and cannot reveal protected information without a student's permission.
 It is important for you to discuss and clarify your expectations for sharing information.
 Learn more about FERPA.